Training-Free Layout-to-Image Generation with Marginal Attention Constraints: Introduction

 \section{Introduction}

-In recent years, text-to-image (T2I) diffusion models such as DALL-E \citep{Dall-E}, Imagen \citep{Imagen}, and Stable Diffusion \citep{LDM} have demonstrated an impressive ability to generate high-resolution images from textual input.
-These models derive their ability to unify textual and visual latent spaces from supervised training on large-scale datasets \citep{clip,laion} of text-image pairs sourced from the internet.
-While such generative models achieve remarkable success in various downstream tasks, textual input alone cannot accurately specify spatial composition or the precise location of different concepts within generated images.
+In recent years, text-to-image (T2I) diffusion models such as DALL·E \citep{Dall-E}, Imagen \citep{Imagen}, and Stable Diffusion \citep{LDM} have demonstrated an impressive ability to generate high-resolution images from textual input. \thefootnote{} \footnote{*Corresponding Author: Lingjuan Lyu} \thefootnote{\arabic{footnote}}These models derive their ability to unify textual and visual latent spaces from supervised training on large-scale datasets \citep{clip,laion} of text–image pairs sourced from the internet.
+While such generative models have achieved remarkable success in various downstream tasks, textual input alone cannot accurately specify spatial composition or the precise locations of different concepts within generated images.

-To address this deficiency, numerous studies \citep{reco, geodiffusion, gligen, layout, controlnet} have explored layout-to-image (L2I) generation approaches that enable the localization of concept positions in prompts using various forms of layout instructions such as semantic masks, bounding boxes, or sketches.
+To address this deficiency, numerous studies \citep{reco, geodiffusion, gligen, layout, controlnet} have explored layout-to-image (L2I) generation approaches that enable the localization of concept positions in prompts using various forms of layout instructions, such as semantic masks, bounding boxes, or sketches.
 By incorporating additional layout information, text-to-image (T2I) models can achieve more precise spatial controllability and generate datasets with specific ground-truth labels for data augmentation in supervised training \citep{gligen, reco}.
-However, these L2I approaches require adapting the pretrained T2I models with additional control modules that must be fine-tuned on large datasets containing paired images and layout annotations such as COCO \citep{coco}.
+However, these L2I approaches require adapting pre-trained T2I models with additional control modules that must be fine-tuned on large datasets containing paired images and layout annotations, such as COCO \citep{coco}.